sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-job-templates.md

 # Configuration - Inventory - Job Templates

-The *Job Template Panel* offers specifying central templates for Jobs used in any Workflow.
+The *Job Template* panel offers specifying centrally managed templates for Jobs used in Workflows.
 They are applied if the same Job implementation is used for a number of Jobs.

 - Jobs hold a reference to a Job Template that is applied when the Job is created.
 - Jobs can be updated when Job Templates are changed.